 Wide Area Networks (WANs) connect larger geographic areas, such as Florida, the United States, or the world.
 Dedicated transoceanic cabling or satellite uplinks may be used to connect this type of network.

 Using a WAN, schools in Florida can communicate with places like Tokyo in a matter of minutes, without paying enormous phone bills.
 A WAN is complicated.
 It uses multiplexers to connect local and metropolitan networks to global communications networks like the Internet.
 To users, however, a WAN will not appear to be much different than a LAN or a MAN.

-Whether you're designing a simple Ethernet network or documenting a large and complex one, you can use the improved Ethernet shape in Edraw Network Diagram to get the job done quickly.
-The connectors on the Ethernet shape attach easily to the updated device shapes in Edraw, and they remain attached, even when you move them.
+Whether you're designing a simple Ethernet network or documenting a large and complex one, you can use the improved Ethernet shape in Edraw Network Diagram to get it done quickly.
+The connectors on the Ethernet shape can be attached easily to the updated device shapes in Edraw.
+And they remain attached, even when you move them.